September 2, 2024 | By: Dustin McClendon |Budgeting and Saving, Investing, Landownership, Rural Living

 How much is an acre of land in Texas?

 In 2024, the price increases weren’t as significant as those seen in 2023, where each quarter of 2022 saw double-digit year-over-year growth.
-Still, prices trended upwards in the first half of 2024, near 4% higher than year-ago price levels.

 How much you’ll pay will also depend on what region you target.
 There are seven different market regions throughout Texas when it comes to rural land: Panhandle and South Plains, Far West Texas, West Texas, Northeast Texas, Gulf-Coast – Brazos Bottom, South Texas, and Austin – Waco – Hill Country.